-The requirements of administration of the CAP/C waiver are lists of target populations, waived Medicaid eligibility criteria, services, and the duration of the waiver.
 The following regulations give the North Carolina Department of Health and Human Services (DHHS) the authority to set the requirements contained in this policy and the CAP/C Waiver:

 - a.
 42 CFR Part 441 Subpart G, Home and Community-Based Services: Waiver Requirements; - b.
 Section 1915 (c) of the Social Security Act authorizes the Secretary of Health and Human Services to waive certain specific Medicaid statutory requirements so that a state may offer HCBS to state-specified target groups of Medicaid beneficiaries who meet a nursing facility level of care that is provided under the Medicaid State Plan. - c.
 Section 1902(a) (10) (B) of the Social Security Act provides that Medicaid services are available to all categorically-eligible individuals on a comparable basis.
 This HCBS waiver: - 1. targets services only to the specified groups of Medicaid beneficiaries that meet the nursing facility level of care established by this policy; and - 2. offers services that are not otherwise available under the State Plan.